anishsingh20/Learning-k8s-for-CKA/README.md

 They are used to set restrictions on what pods can be scheduled on a Node.
 It does not tell a pod to go to a particulr Node, instead it tells the Node to only accept Pods with certain Tolerations to taints.

+Different kinds of Taint effects:

+1) NoSchedule - The pod won't be scheduled on this Node.
+2) PreferNoSchedule - Try to avoid placing a pod on this node, but it's not guranteed.
+3) NoExecute - Schedule no nodes and evict any nodes if any running on the Node.

 The Master node has a taint set to it.
 To check the taint we can use the command:

 ```yaml